 By Jenny Park

+How important is teaching Yoga to beginners?
 After you become a yoga instructor, you have so much more to share with your friends.
-Nothing excites me more when a friend says to me that they are interested in learning more about yoga.
-Then again, I find teaching them exciting at any stage, but to see the initial change in them at the very beginning is always thrilling.
+Nothing excites me more when friends say they are interested in learning more about yoga.
+Then again, I find teaching students exciting at any stage, but to see the initial change in them at the very beginning is always thrilling.
 Many do not understand what yoga training is all about.
 Some think it is simply stretching, other think it is mostly meditation.
 It may be hard for us seasoned pros to remember how learning the basics can be overwhelming for the very first time.
-There are many approaches to introducing yoga and not everyone will work for every student.
+There are many approaches to introducing yoga and not every method will work for every student.
 So the best bet is to experiment with them all and go from there.

 Breathing and Meditation